Test and Trace

 What is contact tracing and how does it work?

-People who have tested positive will be contacted by ‘contact tracers’ from the NHS Test and Trace service by text message, email or phone call and asked to share details of your recent interactions, including people you have had direct contact with in the last 48 hours.
-This will either be done online via a secure website or you will speak to a member of the NHS Test and Trace team.
+If you've tested positive for coronavirus, you may be contacted by ‘contact tracers’ from the NHS Test and Trace service – by text message, email or phone call and asked to share details of your recent interactions, including people you've had direct contact with in the last 48 hours.
+This will either be done online via a secure website or by speaking with a member of the NHS Test and Trace team.

-The contact tracers will be able to guide you through this process and will let you know what information is helpful.
-They will also be able to advise you on what you need to do next and answer any questions you might have.
+The contact tracers will guide you through this process and will let you know what information is helpful.
+They will also be able to advise you on what you need to do next, and answer any questions you might have.
 If the contact tracers are unable to get hold of you over the course of 24 hours, then they may pass the case to the local authority to follow up.
 The local authority will then get in touch by phone or text but may visit you at home to ask about your contacts.

-You should respond as soon as possible so the NHS can identify anyone you have been in close contact with who may need to self-isolate.
-The more quickly people can be notified and asked to self-isolate, the more effective the system will be at preventing a bigger outbreak.
+You should respond as soon as possible so the NHS can identify anyone you've been in close contact with who may need to self-isolate.
+The more quickly people are notified and asked to self-isolate, the more effective the system will be at preventing a bigger outbreak.

 'Close contact' includes: